finalburnneo/FBNeo/src/burner/libretro/README.md

 This feature doesn't accept achievements made with any kind of cheat, meaning unibios, cheats, and patched romsets must be disabled in core options.

+### Why do i need to re-enable cheats every time i boot a game ?

+It is common for arcade machines to execute self-tests at boot, and in many cases they won't boot if unexpected values have been injected into their memory, which is exactly what cheats do.
+Disabling cheats at boot is a safety mecanism.

 ### Where is SYSTEM_DIRECTORY ?

 Open your `retroarch.cfg` file and look for `system_directory`, or check `Settings > Directory > System/BIOS`.